-- The number of gastroenteritis presentations to sentinel GPs decreased in the past week. - Rotavirus notifications to the Department of Health increased in the past week while norovirus detections at PathWest slightly decreased.
+- The rate of gastroenteritis presentations to sentinel GPs increased in the past week while the rate of presentations to EDs decreased. - Rotavirus notifications to the Department of Health and norovirus detections at PathWest decreased in the past week.

 Other vaccine-preventable diseases